Bismillahfam/PomoPy/README.md

-# 🍅 PomoPy - Desktop Pomodoro Timer
+# 🍅 PomoPy - Graphical Pomodoro Timer

-A beautiful and functional desktop pomodoro timer application built with Python and Tkinter.
+A beautiful and functional graphical pomodoro timer application built with Python and Pygame.

 ## Features